nantrinh/web_quiz_engine/README.md

 - Lesson 1 (this branch)
 - [Lesson 2](https://github.com/nantrinh/web_quiz_engine/tree/lesson_2)

-The solutions for each lesson mainly uses concepts taught in that lesson.
+The solution for each lesson mainly uses concepts taught in that lesson.

 # Lesson 1